sriramcse93/Anakage_Ticket_Raise_Demo/data/nlu.md

 ## intent: create_ticket_for_mobility
 - create ticket for mobility
+- need to create ticket for mobility problem
 - temp file remove problem not resolved so need to create ticket
 - user temp files solution not satisfied so need to create ticket
 - not satisfied for solution to remove user temp file